byu-oit/awslogin/README.rst

 `aws-adfs <https://github.com/venth/aws-adfs>`_ CLI tool to login to our AWS accounts.
 It worked great, especially the DUO 2FA support.
-Eventually, we decided to write our own similar tool but make it BYU-specific so that we could taylor it to our needs (which basically means hard-code certain BYU-specific things) and remove some of the required parameters.
+Eventually, we decided to write our own similar tool but make it BYU-specific so that we could tailor it to our needs (which basically means hard-code certain BYU-specific things) and remove some of the required parameters.
 Since this tool will be used by BYU employees only we had that option.
 We then morphed it a little more for our use cases.